scarpe-team/gtk-scarpe/README.md

 Lots of these have great reference code for Shoes, Scarpe, GTK+ or similar.

+Also, when Googling for GTK+ references, keep in mind that GTK+ version 4 ("gtk4") is significantly different from version 2 or version 3.
+Lots of changes, deprecations and so on.
+So older code using gtk2 and gtk3 will need updating.

 * [Nobody Knows Shoes](https://github.com/whymirror/why-archive/blob/master/shoes/nobody-knows-shoes.pdf) - the original "learn Shoes" book by \_why
 * [The Shoes Manual](https://github.com/scarpe-team/scarpe/blob/main/docs/static/manual.md)
 * [Scarpe API Docs](https://scarpe-team.github.io/scarpe/)